Hispanic Entrepreneurs

 ADVERTISEMENT

 There are two clear realities when it comes to Latino-owned businesses.
-The first is that they have maintained a good growth rate; the second, that the Hispanic business financing still a challenge.
-This is confirmed by the recent QuickBooks survey.
+The first is that they have maintained a good growth rate; the second, that the Hispanic business financing remains a challenge, as confirmed by the recent QuickBooks survey.

 RELATED POSTS